Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-header/README.md

 ### Server-side

 To render header components include them in your template code and pass in a data object.
+The data can be fetched using the [anvil-server-ft-navigation] package or it's middleware.

 ```jsx
 import { HeaderDefault, Drawer } from 'anvil-ui-ft-header'